 \item \textbf{Actor-Critic:} These seek to combine both policy and value based methods A3C \cite{Mnih2016AsynchronousMF}, IMPALA \cite{Espeholt2018IMPALASD}, DDPG \cite{Lillicrap2015ContinuousCW}, TD3 \cite{Fujimoto2018AddressingFA} but can be brittle and sensitive to hyperparameter settings. \end{enumerate}

-Although, these algorithms have enabled substantial improvements in solving deep RL tasks.
-The study of OOD RL tasks remains relatively unexplored with many previous works focusing on value-based methods.
+Although, these algorithms have substantially progressed solving deep RL tasks.
+The study of OOD RL tasks remains relatively unexplored with many previous works focusing on value-based methods \cite{NEURIPS2021_dbb42293}.
 In contrast, we ask the question on how would soft actor-critic methods perform on OOD discrete tasks?

 Originally proposed for continuous RL settings, SAC \cite{Haarnoja2018SoftAC} was designed to tackle the many underlying issues of TD3 and DDPG.
 Based on the maximum entropy framework, the authors propose to append an additional entropy term to the objective function.
-The entropy term helps the agent naturally improve exploration and has achieved state-of-the-art performance on continuous RL benchmarks such as Mujoco \cite{todorov2012mujoco}.
-Although SAC's remarkable performance on continuous action spaces has been largely successful, it discrete counter part has not received much attention.
+The entropy term naturally improves exploration and has achieved state-of-the-art performance on continuous RL benchmarks such as Mujoco \cite{todorov2012mujoco}.
+Although SAC's performance on continuous action spaces has been largely successful, its discrete variant has not received much attention.
 Furthermore, many tasks involve discrete actions and require an alternate version of SAC.

 The translation of SAC from continuous to discrete actions was first proposed by \cite{Christodoulou2019SoftAF} where a direct discretization of the action spaces is applied.
 Many authors believe that the maximum entropy SAC framework can benefit both continuous and discrete domains.
-However, empirical experiments from \cite{Xu2021TargetEA, Zhou2022RevisitingDS} suggests that discrete SAC (DSAC) suffers from instability issues and underperforms on discrete benchmarks such as Atari ALE 2600 \cite{Bellemare2012TheAL}.
-Furthermore, there is still no general consensus within the community for a practical variant of discrete SAC.
+However, empirical experiments from \cite{Xu2021TargetEA, Zhou2022RevisitingDS} suggests that discrete SAC (DSAC) suffers from instability issues and underperforms on discrete benchmarks such as Atari ALE 2600 \cite{Bellemare2012TheAL, Sedlmeier2019UncertaintyBasedOD}.

-Contrary to previous works, we revisit the classical idea of the Maximum Entropy framework \cite{MaxEnt} and illustrate how additional constraints can be included for improving agent performance.
-We also further investigate the performance of DSAC on OOD states.
-We provide systematic comparisons on agent performance and behaviours on a suite of ID and makeshift OOD Atari environments.
-In \cref{fig:noisy_atari}, we illustrate the problem setup for potential OOD states that agents could face during deployment.
-Such as "Snow", "Rain" or "Fog" which mimics the likely issues agents could face in the open-world, i.e., self-driving cars, patrol robots.
+Contrary to previous works, we revisit the classical idea of the Maximum Entropy framework \cite{MaxEnt} and demonstrate how additional constraints can be used to improve DSAC's performance.
+We provide systematic comparisons on agent performance and behaviours on a suite of ID and makeshift OOD Atari environments. \cref{fig:noisy_atari} shows the problem setup for potential OOD states that agents could face during deployment, such as "Snow", "Rain" or "Fog" mimicking issues agents could face in the open-world.
 Our contributions are summarized as follows: